 - I did not find any container release.
-Need to DIY. - It's too complicated to install on cluster, but can be easily done using sudo apt or sudo yum if I have the permission. - I found a container, but need to make changes (e.g., adding something else).
+Need to DIY. - Installation can be easily done using sudo apt or sudo yum if I have the permission. - I found a container, but need to make changes (e.g., adding something else).